 The Friends of Duke University Library April 1953; Number 27

-She worked there until she retired in December of 1954 as Head of the Catalogue Department.
+She worked there until she retired in December 1954 as Head of the Catalogue Department.
 A dinner was given in her honor on 14 December 1954.
 Among the special guests was Lawrence Quincy Mumford, Librarian of Congress.
-Mr. Mumford, who had known Miss Wescott since his student days, summarized well her contribution to both college and university when he spoke of her retirement as the termination of “a valuable career in librarianship.”
+Mr. Mumford, who had known Miss Wescott since his student days, summarized well her contribution to college and university when he spoke of her retirement as the termination of “a valuable career in librarianship.”

 ~LIBRARY NOTES -A BULLETIN ISSUED FOR